Blog

 Of course, we always recommend using both the DCT Plot and the JPEG Ghost Plot and jointly interpret and comment on their results.
 E.g., the combination of plots below provides strong support to the hypothesis that the image was compressed twice, that the latter compression is at a higher quality (since you have empty bins in the DCT Plot) and, more precisely, that the former quality was roughly 85 (since you have a local minimum there in the JPEG Ghost Plot).

 And that’s all for this mini-series!
-You can download the single-compressed and double-compressed images used in this tip from the following link, so you can try all of this at home.
+You can download the single-compressed and double-compressed images used in this tip from the following link.
+You can try all of this at home.

 Table of Contents